 The UN Guiding Principles on Business and Human Rights (UNGPs) state that a business bears responsibility for respecting human rights not only within its own activities but with respect to risks which arise from its business relationships.
-This includes not only business partners in the upstream supply chain, but relationships with entities in its full value chain.2 Other authoritative guidance, such as the OECD Guidelines for Multinational Enterprises (OECD GL), also adopts a value chain approach, referring to the expectation that an entity conduct due diligence on its business relationships, defined to include entities in the supply chain and any other non-State or State entities directly linked to its business operations, products or services.3
+This includes not only business partners in the upstream supply chain, but relationships with entities in its full value chain.
+Other authoritative guidance, such as the OECD Guidelines for Multinational Enterprises (OECD GL), also adopts a value chain approach, referring to the expectation that an entity conduct due diligence on its business relationships, defined to include relationships with business partners, sub-contractors, franchisees, investee companies, clients, and joint venture partners, entities in the supply chain which supply products or services that contribute to the enterprise's own operations, products or services or which receive, license, buy or use products or services from the enterprise and any other non-State or State entities directly linked to its business operations, products or services.